MubassirAhmed/Dash/README.md

 ### Known issues
-* App is slow due to free tier server hosting (with 512 MB RAM).
-Will migrate to VM instance with more RAM on GCP
 * Filter input box is difficult to see, needs the CSS color changed
 * Cards are not spaced out properly in smaller screens.
 Need to add padding in CSS
 * Row height in second table needs to be fixed, currently they take up the full space necessary for displaying entire job descriptions